 Develop and Foster Partnerships

-CRKN continued to partner with the Digital Research Alliance of Canada (the Alliance) to manage the DataCite Canada Consortium, which reached 57 members this year.
-Highlights of our work this year include a new series of webinars and community calls, created in partnership with the DataCite US Consortium hosted by LYRASIS; securing funding from the Alliance to minimize costs for consortium members for a second year; and the re-election of Rebecca Ross of CRKN to the DataCite Board as Deputy President.
-In addition, CRKN and Alliance staff continue to participate in the Community and Engagement Steering Group as well as the Americas Expert Group.
+CRKN continued to partner with the Digital Research Alliance of Canada (the Alliance) to manage the DataCite Canada Consortium, which grew by seven members to reach a total of 64 this year – passing an important membership threshold to reduce member fees further.
+Highlights of our work included continuing to provide webinars and community calls in partnership with the DataCite US Consortium hosted by LYRASIS; securing more funding from the Alliance to minimize costs for consortium members for a second year; and presenting at the first in-person DataCite event in several years, also co-located at RDA.
+CRKN and Alliance staff continue to participate in the DataCite Community and Engagement Steering Group as well as the Americas Expert Group.

 Coalition for Canadian Digital Heritage

 Supported by the CRKN Secretariat, the National Heritage Digitization Strategy (NHDS) continued their strategic planning process through individual engagement with key stakeholders and strategic planning sessions with its Executive and Advisory Committees to validate and finalize the Strategic Framework.
 This work resulted in the decision to change the name of the NHDS to the Coalition for Canadian Digital Heritage (CCDH) in view of its updated goals and structure.
 The final Strategic Framework was approved by the CCDH Executive Committee in September 2022, and was shared with the community during the 2022 CRKN Conference.
 In early 2023, CCDH Executive and Advisory Committees began the work of prioritizing objectives in order to put the Strategic Framework into action.